faro7ah/US-20Bikeshare-20project-Bike_Share_Analysis1.html/README.md

 <a id='File Descriptions'></a>
 # File Descriptions:
-we have one notebook file that includes all the work related to the previous questions, and the dataset is available in [github](https://github.com/BuzzFeedNews/nics-firearm-background-checks/blob/master/README.md)
+we have one notebook file that includes all the work related to the previous questions, and the dataset is available in the above file[Data](https://github.com/faro7ah/US-20Bikeshare-20project-Bike_Share_Analysis1.html/tree/master/data)

 <a id='Results'></a>